Art3mK/AWS-CDA/databases/dynamodb.md

 * read provisioned throughput
     * all reads are rounded up increments to 4Kb
     * eventually consistent reads - 2 reads per second
-    * storgly consistent reads - 1 read per second
+    * strongly consistent reads - 1 read per second
 * write
     * all writes are 1Kb
     * all writes consist of 1 write per second